MaterializeInc/materialize/doc/user/content/manage/terraform.md

 Materialize does not directly integrate with external secret stores, but it's possible to manage this integration via Terraform.

 The [secret stores demo](https://github.com/MaterializeInc/demos/tree/main/integrations/terraform/secret-stores) shows how to handle [secrets](/sql/create-secret) and sensitive data with some popular secret stores.
-By utilizing Terraform's infrastructure-as-code model, users can automate and simplify both the initial setup and ongoing management of secret stores with Materialize.
+By utilizing Terraform's infrastructure-as-code model, you can automate and simplify both the initial setup and ongoing management of secret stores with Materialize.

 A popular secret store is [HashiCorp Vault](https://www.vaultproject.io/).
 To use Vault with Materialize, you'll need to install the Terraform Vault provider: